SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 > User session tracking is scoped to *Repository instances*, so it is possible to connect to multiple repositories with multiple sessions from one client app, however it is **strongly recommended to create only one Repository instance for a particular *sensenet ECM repository* per application** in a separate singleton service or in a very top level *module / component* to avoid login state concurrency issues.
 In this example, Repository will act as a singleton and as we are working with only one repository in this tutorial, we can use Aurelia's *DI* framework to inject as a ``Repository.BaseRepository`` into particular components.

 ### Authenticate the routing and updating the navbar
-We can continue with [authenticate our routing](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/securing-your-app/2).
+We can continue with [authenticating our routing](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/securing-your-app/2).
 It's a common scenario to make frontend routes only available to registered users, and that's we're gonna do now.
 Our root component can be found at *./src/app.ts*, we will configure the routing there.
 We will make our existing **users** and **child-router** routes availale only for logged in users, create a Pipeline Step for checking login states and add a new route called **login**.

 ```ts